sakthiprasanth16/Personal-finance-Analyser/README.md

 ## 3. Upload a statement PDF

 * Click the “Choose a PDF file” button.
-* Select your bank / card / UPI statement PDF (e.g., Paytm, PhonePe, GPay statement).
+* Select your bank / UPI statement PDF (e.g., Paytm, PhonePe, GPay statement).
 * Wait for parsing and extraction to complete; progress/spinner will be shown.

 ---